ibm-cloud-docs/cloud-object-storage/go.md

 ### Immutable Object Storage
 {: #go-immutable-object-storage}

-Users can configure buckets with an Immutable Object Storage policy to prevent objects from being modified or deleted for a defined period of time.
+Users can configure buckets with an Immutable Object Storage policy to prevent objects from being modified or deleted for a defined period.
 The retention period can be specified on a per-object basis, or objects can inherit a default retention period set on the bucket.
 It is also possible to set open-ended and permanent retention periods.
 Immutable Object Storage meets the rules set forth by the SEC governing record retention, and IBM Cloud administrators are unable to bypass these restrictions.

-Immutable Object Storage does not support Aspera transfers via the SDK to upload objects or directories at this stage.
+Immutable Object Storage does not support Aspera transfers through the SDK to upload objects or directories at this stage.
 {: note}

 ```Go